DS4SD/MolGrapher/README.md

 # python3 [script] --docling-document-directory-path [docling-document-directory-path]
 ```

-The `docling` document, enriched with SMILES predictions, will be stored in `[docling-document-directory-path]`.
+The `docling` document, enriched with SMILES predictions, is stored in `[docling-document-directory-path]`.
 For more information, please refer to [docling](https://github.com/DS4SD/docling).

 ### USPTO-30K Benchmark